Greek parliament to probe politicians in alleged Novartis bribe case

 In another ongoing case filed in 2013, the U.S. Department of Justice accuses the Basel-based company of holding sham speaking events to bribe doctors, while it has said it is cooperating with a DOJ probe in Russia of business practices at its Alcon eyecare unit. [reut.rs/2HCiTEd]

 Former CEO Joe Jimenez, who stepped down on Feb.
-1, had called many of these cases a "legacy" of a results-oriented culture abused by some "bad actors".
+1, had called many of these cases a "legacy" of a results-oriented culture and said that the company was working to eliminate "bad behavior".
 His successor, Vas Narasimhan, said last month the company is making strides to bolster its reputation. [reut.rs/2HBFEs0]

+(This version of the story corrects quote in final paragraph to remove reference to “bad actors” abusing company’s culture, and insert reference to efforts to “eliminate ‘bad behavior’”.)